Other Types of Care–Information for Providers

 Veterans with certain service-connected conditions that result in infertility may be eligible for in vitro fertilization (IVF), another form of assisted reproductive technology (ART), or other infertility services.
 VA may provide these services to Veterans if:

 - The Veteran has a service-connected condition that causes infertility

 - Female spouses have an intact uterus and ability to produce eggs

-If you are interested in providing treatment and services to Veterans, you must enroll in VA’s PC3 provider network through TriWest Healthcare Alliance, the Third-Party Administrator (TPA).
+If you are interested in providing treatment and services to Veterans, you must enroll in VA’s Community Care network through third party administrators Optum United in Regions 1-3 and TriWest Healthcare Alliance in Regions 4 and 5.